 On day 9 we went to the airport in La Paz around 1pm in the afternoon.
 Our plane was initially supposed to leave at 2pm to take us to Cochabamba from where we would later fly to Tarija for the night.
 However, a series of delays pushed back our flight until 4:30, 5:30, 8:30… and before we knew it we found ourselves sadly scratching Cochabamba out of the itinerary.
 When nighttime came we began wondering about the possibility of having to spend another night in La Paz, and were curious if the airline would give us hotel vouchers.
 But, the airline (which unlike US airlines has no reason to give out vouchers in order to keep a good name, since it already has a monopoly on in-country flights around Bolivia) refused to cancel our flight, saying that the airplane would surely come in just 10 more minutes, 20 more minutes, one more hour….
 After midnight, a small riot began.
 People began shouting at airport security and personnel and insisting monetary compensation for their wait.
 The airline had shuttled us through to the pre-boarding section to raise our hopes that the planes were coming.
 When we learned this wasn’t at all true, the people banded together and pushed back through the security checkpoints, which is really quite illegal, and headed to the employee-only area where they insisted on “talking” with someone.

-It was fairly dramatic, and it only added to the drama to know that the head and loudest voice amongst the screaming Bolivians was our Rotary tour guide.
+It was fairly dramatic, and it only added to the drama to know that the head and loudest voice

 In the end, the plane finally came.
 We had waited for 13-hours in the airport, but the airline gave out no vouchers, and we spent the night in Tarija as originally planned.